-The first generation Zoe was launched back in 2012 with a real-world range of about 148 km.
-At the time, the average travel distance of city-dwelling Europeans was considered.
-With the improvement in charging infrastructure and the increase in consumer demand for going green in Europe, Renault launched the third generation Zoe last year that boasts of beyond-city capabilities with a real-world range of around 387 km (WLTP).
+The original Zoe was launched in 2012 with a real-world range of about 148 km.
+At the time, the average travel distance of city-dwelling Europeans was considered in its making.
+With the improvement in charging infrastructure and the increase in consumer demand for going green in Europe, Renault launched the new Zoe last year that boasts of beyond-city capabilities with a real-world range of up to 395 (WLTP).

 Below is the video that details the exterior of the Zoe, a car that is designed from the ground up to be an electric vehicle, from its Indian debut at the Auto Expo 2020.

-While the second-generation Zoe already had an interesting interior, the new one offers better fit and finish, more storage spaces and more equipment.
+While the old Zoe already had an interesting interior, the new car offers a better fit and finish, more storage spaces and more equipment.
 Greeting the driver is a 10-inch TFT display which is standard across the range.
 The driver display offers customisations in terms of lighting and layout of the different information available on-screen.
-Turn by turn navigation is available on supporting models.
-The redesigned dashboard offers more space and use of new materials like fabric matching to that of the seats looks neat.
-Centre of the dashboard houses the 9.3-inch touchscreen infotainment display that offers both Apple CarPlay and Android Auto support.
+Turn-by-turn navigation is available on supporting models.
+The redesigned dashboard offers more space and use of new materials like fabric matching that of the seats looks neat.
+The centre of the dashboard houses the 9.3-inch touchscreen infotainment display that offers Apple CarPlay and Android Auto support.

 The safety features on offer have been carried over but with a brand-new electrical infrastructure and updated interface, the sensors work better in conjunction while the processing time decreases improving response time for each feature.

 Renault Zoe FAQ